dmtfvn/rock-paper-scissors/README.md

 ## Rock Paper Scissors

-A single-page application, representing the classic "Rock, Paper, Scissors" game by an intuitive and simple, yet beautifully designed user interface.
+A single-page application, representing the classic "Rock, Paper, Scissors" game in a simple and intuitive, yet beautifully designed user interface.
 After displaying the outcome of a single round, every win, loss, or tie is saved.

 **Note:** Clearing your browser's data, on which the game is played, will result in a deletion of the current score.
 This process **cannot** be undone.